Finite-sample analysis of M-estimators using self-concordance: Assumptions and examples

-On the other hand, we also consider the \textit{canonical} self-concordance assumption which has been first introduced in~\cite{nemirovski1994interior} in the context of interior-point algorithms.
-The constant~$2$ allows to slightly simplify our results, and can be replaced with arbitrary constant by scaling the loss.
+We also consider the \textit{canonical} self-concordance assumption first introduced in~\cite{nemirovski1994interior} in the context of interior-point algorithms.
+The constant~$2$ is standard in the literature, but can be replaced with arbitrary constant by rescaling the loss.